-I'm here to guide you through an elopement experience that truly feels like you and your partner so you can be present and enjoy it to the fullest.
+I'm here to guide you through a photography and elopement experience that truly feels like you and your partner so you can be present and enjoy it to the fullest.

 (if you haven't seen That 70's show... well, this is awkward... disregard!)